ipmach/robotics/README.md

 ## Launch

-controller.launch have parameters inside to program the use of the robot:
+controller.launch/ cnn_controller.launch have parameters inside to program the use of the robot:
 * robot_name: name of the robot.
 * instruction_path: path of the general instruction to follow. (exercise2.json default, exercise1.json is to move in a 8).
 * use_sensors: flag to tell the robot if to use sensors (Close loop or Open loop).